RaAndOn/SureClean_UGV/src/gps_nav/README.md

   $ roslaunch husky_gazebo husky_playpen.launch laser_enabled:=false
 ```

-3) In a new terminal, run `source devel/setup.bash` in the gps_nav package directory.
+3) In a new terminal, run `source devel/setup.bash` in the SureClean_UGV package directory.

 4) Launch the husky gps controller:
 ```